relaycc/receiver/.github/pull_request_template.md

 **Note: Pull requests which don't include the minimum details specified in this template will probably be closed out-of-hand.**

-# Issue link
+# Issue Link or Description (the "what")

+Links to GitHub issues that this PR closes (if there's no issues to link, a detailed description must be included).
+The issues and description should provide a detailed, high-level overview of the changes included in the PR.
+Please do not include implementation details in this section.

+# Motivation Behind the Changes (the "why")

-_Links to GitHub issues that this PR closes (if there's no issues, use "N/A")._
+Links to GitHub issues that this PR closes (if there's no issues to link, include a detailed description).
+The issues and description should provide a detailed, high-level overview of the changes included in the PR.
+Please do not include implementation details in this section.

-# Description
+# Implementation Details (the "how")

-_A detailed description of each change in the changeset._
+A detailed description of each change in the changeset.
+The description should include

+- high-level overview of the changes
+- where should the reveiwer start their review, which files?
+- notes on any hacky solutions that were included
+- any pieces left unfinished and why

 # How the changeset was tested